 An accident report must be filed 5-30 days after the accident, depending on your state.
 You can complete and submit the form online, by mail, or in person at your local DMV office location.
 If you fail to file a car accident report on time, the DMV may suspend or even revoke your driver’s license.

 Typically, an accident report filed through the DMV will be noted on your driving record for a certain number of years, regardless of which party was at fault for the accident.
-If you or someone else was injured in the accident, it may help to consult an auto accident attorney before filing the DMV report.
+If you or someone else was injured in the accident, it may help to Consult a Legal Pro before filing the DMV report.

 Time limits, regulations, and procedures vary by state, so be sure to consult your state’s DMV for specific requirements.
 Click your state's link below for filing information and/or forms for reporting a car accident with your local DMV.